This skin irritation is common in hot weather

 About the Author

-Meghan O’Grady, health enews contributor, is a public affairs intern at Advocate Aurora Health.
+Meghan O'Grady, health enews contributor, is a public affairs intern at Advocate Health Care.
 She is a student at University of Illinois and majoring in Advertising.